SquaredMade2/squared/packages/rpc/README.md

-# @squared/http-rpc
+# @squared/rpc

 ## Introduction

-`@squared/http-rpc` is a lightweight, TypeScript-based HTTP-RPC (Remote Procedure Call) implementation designed for modern Node.js applications.
+`@squared/rpc` is a lightweight, TypeScript-based rpc (Remote Procedure Call) implementation designed for modern Node.js applications.
 It provides a simple and efficient way to create and consume RPC services over HTTP, with built-in support for context management, error handling, and schema validation.

 ## Features